route4me/route4me-curl/Route4MeDynamics/README.md

 We can import exported data to Route4MeExcel work environment:
 - manually;
 - by VBA script;
-- implementing in the Route4meExcel add-in project appropriate module.
+- implementing appropriate logic in the Route4meExcel add-in project.

 ## Excel Add-in for Dynamics CRM